wyatt-johnson-git/ACSL/Signs/Podcast_Studio_Checklist.md

 - [ ] Position microphones in front of speakers, test by speaking

 ## Start Recording
 - [ ] In OBS click the start recording button

 ## Stop recording
 - [ ] In OBS click the stop recording button
+- [ ] Place headphones back on stands

 ## Copying your recording
 - [ ] Remove a USB plug from the right hand rear of the main Mac